openstack-archive/fuel-docs/pages/installation-fuel-ui/post-install-healthchecks.rst

 On occasion, even a successful deployment may result in some OpenStack components not working correctly.
 If this happens, Fuel offers the ability to perform post-deployment checks to verify operations.
-The goal of this functionality is to provide near real-time information on the status of the most commonly used components and the most recently performed actions.
+Part of Fuel's goal is to provide easily accessible status information about the most commonly used components and the most recently performed actions.
 To perform these checks you will use Sanity and Smoke checks, as described
 below:

 **Sanity Checks**
   Reveal whether the overall system is functional.
-If it fails, most likely you will need to restart some services to operate OpenStack.
+If it fails, you will most likely need to restart some services to operate OpenStack.

 **Smoke Checks**
-  Give an understanding if something should be fixed relatively to specific OpenStack functions.
-Smoke checks reveal networking, system-requirements, functionality issues.
+  Dive in a little deeper and reveal networking, system-requirements, functionality issues.

-Sanity Checks will likely be the point on which the success of your deployment pivots, but it is critical to pay close attention to all information derived from theses tests.
-Another way to look at these tests is how they are named Sanity Checks are intended to assist in maintaining your sanity.
+Sanity Checks will likely be the point on which the success of your deployment pivots, but it is critical to pay close attention to all information collected from theses tests.
+Another way to look at these tests is by their names.
+Sanity Checks are intended to assist in maintaining your sanity.
 Smoke Checks tell you where the fires are so you can put them out strategically instead of firehosing the entire installation.

 Benefits
 --------